Dimple Fetish

 - 1897–1928: Havelock Ellis, in his Studies in the Psychology of Sex, documents attraction to particular non-genital features and reframes such attractions as ordinary variations of eroticism.

-- DSM-5 / DSM-5-TR: Partialism is treated as a form of fetishistic interest and is a disorder only where it causes the individual clinically significant distress or functional impairment — a framing that applies equally to interest centred on dimples.
+- 2013 → 2022: DSM-5 and the DSM-5-TR treat partialism as a form of fetishistic interest that is a disorder only where it causes clinically significant distress or functional impairment.
+Applied to dimples, that threshold is essentially never met.

-The label erogonophilia circulates mainly in popular and reference compilations rather than the peer-reviewed clinical canon; no single author is documented as having coined it, and its precise first use is not well attested.
+The label erogonophilia circulates mainly in popular and reference compilations rather than in the peer-reviewed clinical canon.
+No author is documented as having coined it and its first use is not attested, so the term should be treated as descriptive rather than diagnostic.

 In practice

-Expression is mild and centred on looking and gentle affection.
-It typically involves appreciation of a dimpled smile, attention to the dimples during intimacy, light touch, or finding a partner's dimples a particular source of attraction.
-Because dimples appear with expression, the interest is closely tied to a partner's smile and face, and it usually blends into a broader appreciation of facial features such as the cheek, lip, and nose rather than standing apart as a distinct behaviour.
+Expression is mild and centred on looking and gentle affection: appreciation of a dimpled smile, attention to the dimples during intimacy, a light touch, or simply finding a partner's dimples the most attractive thing about them.
+Because cheek dimples only appear with expression, the interest is tied to a partner's smile and mood as much as to a static feature, which gives it a warmer and more relational character than most partialisms.
+In practice it usually blends into a broader appreciation of facial features such as the cheek, lip, and nose rather than standing apart as a distinct behaviour.

 Psychology

-Like other partialisms, dimple attraction is generally explained through associative learning combined with the feature's real social salience.
-Dimples are widely perceived as enhancing a smile and signalling youth and approachability, and that positive social charge can reinforce an erotic association.
-Early intimate experiences and the link between dimples and a warm, expressive face may further consolidate the focus.
-There is, however, essentially no research treating dimple interest as a discrete category, so understanding is inferred from the broader partialism literature and the evidence base is correspondingly thin.
+The usual explanation is associative learning acting on a feature that already carries strong social meaning.
+Dimples are widely read as enhancing a smile and signalling youth and approachability, and that positive social charge can reinforce an erotic association.
+Early intimate experiences, and the tie between dimples and a warm, expressive face, may consolidate the focus further.
+There is, however, no research treating dimple interest as a discrete category, so all of this is inferred from the broader partialism literature and the evidence base is correspondingly thin.

 Prevalence & culture